A Brief Timeline of Black Higher Education

 2021

-Howard University alum Kamala Harris, first HBCU graduate to be sworn in as Vice President of the U.S.
+Kamala Harris, Howard University alumna sworn in as Vice President of the U.S.

 -